firoyj/firoyj.github.io/_posts/2023-11-29-smart-contract-events.md

 ### Step 5: Providing a mnemonic phrase for RSK testnet deployment

-To deploy on the RSK testnet, generate a secure 12-word mnemonic phrase and store it:
+To deploy on the RSK testnet, generate a secure 12-word mnemonic phrase and store it, run:

 ```shell
 mnemonics > .testnet.seed-phrase